-- Directory access mechanisms other than UDS

-- Certificate provisioning to remote endpoints e.g. CAPF

-- File transfer (except when operating in hybrid Webex mode)

-- Deskphone control (QBE/CTI)

-- Additional mobility features including DVO-R, GSM handoff and session persistency

-- Hunt group/hunt pilot/hunt list

-- Self-care portal

-- Support for Jabber SDK

-- Shared lines are supported in a limited way.
+- Directory access mechanisms other than UDS - Certificate provisioning to remote endpoints e.g. CAPF - Features that rely on the SIP UPDATE method (RFC 3311) will not work as expected because the Expressway does not support this method.
+For example, CUCM and endpoints use UPDATE to implement blind transfer, which does not work correctly via MRA. - Peer-to-peer file transfer when using IM and Presence Service and Jabber is unsupported via MRA - Managed File Transfer (MFT) with IM and Presence Service 10.5.2 (and later) and Jabber 10.6 (and later) clients is supported via MRA - File transfer with WebEx Messenger Service and Cisco Jabber is supported via MRA - Deskphone control (QBE/CTI) - Additional mobility features including DVO-R, GSM handoff and session persistency - Hunt group/hunt pilot/hunt list - Self-care portal - Support for Jabber SDK - Shared lines are supported in a limited way.
 Multiple endpoints can share a line but in-call features (like hold/resume) only work on the first endpoint that answers.
 Endpoints sharing the line may not correctly recognise the state of the call.